 Senator Specter [continuing.]
-Or they will not be permitted, in accordance with the rules that prohibit demonstrations.
+Or they will not be permitted, in think of, but one does not jump to mind.

 As a matter of negotiations there was an effort to cut into some of the juvenile justice funding, and that was rebuffed by agreement.
 For the record, I made a motion to increase to \$77 million the appropriation and it was narrowly defeated.
 But I think there is a strong sense of the Senate, at least the Appropriations Committee, to retain the funding at the \$70 million level.